dk949/libut/README.md

 [![CMake build and test](https://github.com/dk949/libut/actions/workflows/cmake-multi-platform.yml/badge.svg)](https://github.com/dk949/libut/actions/workflows/cmake-multi-platform.yml)

-    Various random files I've been saving as gists, all submoduled in one big repo.
+    Various useful bits of c++

-This is a collection of C++ headers (header only libraries?) for doing useful things.
-Such as printing human readable type names or converting `string_view`s to numbers.
+This is header only C++ library for doing useful things.
+Such as printing human readable type names, converting `string_view`s to numbers.
+See the [Currently available targets](#currently-available-targets) section for detail.

 All files are in individual directories under `include`.